Nursing Home Neglect Lawyer Serving Wisconsin

-Holding residential facilities accountable for injury & wrongful death
+Holding assisted living facilities accountable for injury & wrongful death

 You put your loved one’s life and well-being in a nursing home’s hands.
 The facility seemed like a place you can trust and feel comfortable leaving your mom, dad, or grandparent.
 Unfortunately, your loved one was mistreated and neglected during their stay; you are absolutely horrified.

 Nursing home abuse should never be overlooked.
-Injury lawyer Steve Caya fights for elderly rights, and gets them the compensation they deserve.
-With 30 years of experience in law, he operates with an understanding for his clients’ suffering and need for a proper settlement.
+Injury lawyer Steve Caya fights for elderly rights and gets them the compensation they deserve.
+With 30 years of experience in law, he operates with an understanding of his clients’ suffering and their need for a proper settlement.

 ready to make them pay?Free case consultation